-Despite the recent slow-down of several sectors of the resource extraction economy, the decline in apprentice numbers has been relatively muted, falling to 392,000 in 2018, which is a 12% decline since 2013.
+Despite the recent slow-down of several sectors of the resource extraction economy, the decline in apprentice numbers has been relatively muted, falling by 12% to 392,000 in 2018, before stabilizing and recovering slightly.
 It is possible that this has something to do with companies being more far-sighted and keeping apprentices on during a downturn rather than letting them go to cut costs.
 However, it is more likely that it has to do with the way apprentices are counted: New apprentices are registered right away because they submit forms, while individuals leaving apprenticeship positions are documented neither completely nor quickly.